mindspore-ai/docs/docs/mindspore/programming_guide/source_en/save_model.md

 The following uses examples to describe how to save MindSpore CheckPoint files, and how to export MindIR, AIR and ONNX files.

 ## Saving CheckPoint files

+Here are two ways to save checkpoint files

+### Using Callback Mechanism

 During model training, use the callback mechanism to transfer the object of the callback function `ModelCheckpoint` to save model parameters and generate CheckPoint files.